r-karunathilake/project_showcase/README.md

 # PDF INVOICE GENERATOR

 ## Description
-This projects provides the user with a GUI application to quickly create a standard profesionally formatted PDF invoice for their business.
+This Python project provides the user with a GUI application to quickly create a standard profesionally formatted PDF invoice for their business.
 The application also provides the user the ability to import a custom logo into the final PDF invoice.

 ## Installation Instructions